Nothing Can Trump My Birthday

 My house guests join me in the kitchen as we discuss last night's movie, and the entertaining post-movie episode of acute anxiety.

-As Deborah, Julie and Mike laugh about the savage nature of panic attacks, I smile as I push down on my AeroPress plunger with what seems like my entire upper body weight while my chin rests atop my hands, unaware of the pressure building in the chamber of espresso grounds and steaming hot water below, until the vacuum seal fails.
+As Deborah, Julie and Mike laugh about the savage nature of panic attacks, I smile as I push down on my espresso AeroPress plunger with what seems like my entire upper body weight while my chin rests atop my hands, unaware of the pressure building in the chamber of espresso grounds and steaming hot water below, until the vacuum seal fails.

 As I struggle to figure out what has just happened, my entire face feels as though it is melting, especially my eyeballs, when suddenly it registers that the nerf-gun-popping sound and the slosh of thick liquid (along with the scalding feeling of all the skin above my shoulders) means the AeroPress has just exploded all over my face and neck.

-I hear the voices of three very concerned people, uncertain as to whether they should perform first aid, offer words of comfort, or express their terror at the very real possibility that I've just suffered second-degree burns to my face (and, holy crap, my eyeballs), while also restraining from laughter at the sight of my face, hair and the entire white cabinetry and countertops covered in an extraordinarily large amount of wet coffee grounds.
+I hear the voices of three very concerned people, uncertain as to whether they should perform first aid, offer words of comfort, or express their terror at the very real possibility that I've just suffered third-degree burns to my face (and, holy crap, my eyeballs), while also restraining from laughter at the sight of my face, hair and the entire white cabinetry and countertops covered in an extraordinarily large amount of wet coffee grounds.

-Once my eyes, face and neck are cleared of seething grounds, and we assess that the burn marks on my skin can likely be soothed with jojoba oil instead of a trip to the ER, we file the incident in the growing archive of bizarre Jenée occurrences, while we enjoy our coffee and together plan our day in the Hill Country before leaving Mike and Julie in Wimberley for a romantic birthday weekend.
+Once my eyes, face and neck are cleared of seething grounds, and we assess that the burn marks on my skin can likely be soothed with jojoba oil instead of a trip to the ER, we file the incident in the growing archive of bizarre Jenée occurrences, while we enjoy our coffee and together plan our day in the Hill Country before leaving Mike and Julie in Wimberley for Mike’s birthday weekend.

 While in Wimberley, we take a trip down the lane upon which I lived between 2004 and 2008 (which also happens to be the same road that houses the resort where Julie and Mike will stay for the weekend).